-- Market Risk Conditions in a broad or specialized market, a sector thereof or an individual industry or other factors including terrorism, war, natural disasters and the spread of infectious disease including epidemics or pandemics such as the recent COVID-19 outbreak may adversely affect security prices, thereby reducing the value of the Fund's investments.
-To the extent the Fund takes significant positions in one or more specific sectors, countries or regions, the Fund will be subject to the risks associated with such sector(s), country(ies) or region(s) to a greater extent than would be a more broadly diversified fund. - Management Risk At any time that the Fund employs a representative sampling strategy, or an optimized or enhanced strategy, investment decisions made by PEM and the Fund's portfolio manager may cause the Fund to underperform the Women's Index.

-- Equity Securities Risk The market price of equity securities may fluctuate significantly, rapidly and unpredictably, causing the Fund to experience losses.
+- Market Risk Conditions in a broad or specialized market, a sector thereof or an individual industry or other factors including terrorism, war, natural disasters and the spread of infectious disease including epidemics or pandemics such as the COVID-19 outbreak may adversely affect security prices, thereby reducing the value of the Fund's investments.
+To the extent the Fund takes significant positions in one or more specific sectors, countries or regions, the Fund will be subject to the risks associated with such sector(s), country(ies) or region(s) to a greater extent than would be a more broadly diversified fund. - Management Risk At any time that the Fund employs a representative sampling strategy, or an optimized or enchanced strategy, the investment techniques and decisions of the investment adviser and the Fund's portfolio manager(s), including the investment adviser's assessment of a company's ESG profile when selecting investments for the Fund, may not produce the desired results and may cause the Fund to underperform the Women's Index. - Equity Securities Risk The market price of equity securities may fluctuate significantly, rapidly and unpredictably, causing the Fund to experience losses.
 The prices of equity securities generally are more volatile than the prices of debt securities. - Investment Approach Risk The Fund seeks investment returns that closely correspond to or exceed the performance of the Women's Index.
 Accordingly, the Fund's performance would likely be adversely affected by a decline in the Women's Index.
 In addition, the Fund's investment approach may not produce the desired results and may cause the Fund to underperform the Women's Index. - Non-U.S. Securities Risk Non-U.S. securities may have less liquidity and more volatile prices than domestic securities, which can make it difficult for the Fund to sell such securities at desired times or prices.
 Non-U.S. markets may differ from U.S. markets in material and adverse ways.
 For example, securities transaction expenses generally are higher, transaction settlement may be slower, recourse in the event of default may be more limited and taxes and currency exchange controls may limit amounts available for distribution to shareholders.
-Non-U.S. investments are also subject to the effects of local political, social, diplomatic or economic events. - Turnover Risk Frequent changes in the securities held by a Fund increases the Fund's transaction costs and may result in adverse tax consequences, which together may adversely affect the Fund's performance. - Growth Securities Risk The values of growth securities may be more sensitive to changes in current or expected earnings than the values of other securities. - Small- and Medium-Sized Company Risk Securities of small- and mediumsized companies may have less liquidity and more volatile prices than securities of larger companies, which can make it difficult for the Fund to sell such securities at desired times or prices. - Value Securities Risk Value securities are securities the investment adviser believes are selling at a price lower than their true value, perhaps due to adverse business developments or special risks.
-If that belief is wrong or remains unrecognized by the market, the price of the securities may decline or may not appreciate as anticipated. - Concentration Risk A fund that concentrates in a single industry or group of industries may be more susceptible to an economic, market, political or regulatory occurrence affecting that specific industry or group of industries.
-If the Women's Index concentrates in an industry or group of industries, the Fund will concentrate in the same industry or group of industries.
+Non-U.S. investments are also subject to the effects of local political, social, diplomatic or economic events. - Growth Securities Risk The values of growth securities may be more sensitive to changes in current or expected earnings than the values of other securities. - Small- and Medium-Sized Company Risk Securities of small- and medium-sized companies may have less liquidity and more volatile prices than securities of larger companies, which can make it difficult for the Fund to sell such securities at desired times or prices. - Value Securities Risk Value securities are securities the investment adviser believes are selling at a price lower than their true value, perhaps due to adverse business developments or special risks.
+If that belief is wrong or remains unrecognized by the market, the price of the securities may decline or may not appreciate as anticipated.